The Private Competition Enforcement Review: Argentina

 The procedure for the discovery of documents is unfamiliar to the Argentine legal system.
 Parties are under no obligation to produce documents other than those upon which they wish to rely.
 However, a party may request from its opponent (or a third party) the submission of one or more specifically identified documents that are relevant to the resolution of the dispute.

 The burden of evidence lies on the party that asserts the existence of a controverted fact that that party raises as the basis for its claim or defence.
 However, Section 1735 of the Argentine Civil and Commercial Code states that the court may modify this principle to impose the burden on the party in the best position to produce such evidence.

-As noted above, the Antitrust Law introduced a leniency programme for the first time and provides an important disposition for leniency applicants.
-It sets out that the identity of applicants will remain confidential, as well as their depositions or any other information provided in the course of an ongoing investigation conducted by the antitrust authority.
-This confidentiality is of great importance, especially given that judges who intervene in any follow-on litigation regarding an antitrust offence will not be able to unveil the identity of the applicants or require the evidence provided by them during the course of the administrative investigation.
+The Antitrust Law introduced a leniency programme and sets out that the identity and depositions of applicants will remain confidential: judges who intervene in any follow-on litigation regarding an antitrust offence may not unveil the identity of the applicants or require the evidence provided by them.
+However, as explained above, the bill amended by the Senate eliminates the leniency programme.

 Use of experts

 Experts' reports are among the types of admissible evidence regulated by the Argentine Civil and Commercial Procedural Code.